-MISO reports that the 2017-2018 lower price was a result of a net regional increase in supply (more offers of demand response, energy efficiency, solar and wind resources than the prior year) and lower demand in the Midwest.
-120 A significant change that contributed to the drop in price was the increase in the Sub-Regional Export Constraint ("SREC") in the South to Midwest direction.
-The SREC increased from 876 MW to 1,500 MW, an increase of over 70%.
-121 The increase in the SREC limit, abundant regional supply and modest load growth expectations could continue to suppress capacity prices resulting from the PRA in the near future.
+MISO reports that the 2017-2018 lower price was a result of a net regional increase in supply (more offers of demand response, energy efficiency, solar and wind resources than the prior year) and lower demand in the Midwest.121 Another significant change that contributed to the drop in price was the increase in the Sub-Regional Export Constraint ("SREC") in the South to Midwest direction.
+The SREC increased from 876 MW to 1,500 MW, an increase of over 70%.122 The increase in the SREC limit, abundant regional supply and modest load growth expectations will most likelycould continue to suppress capacity prices resulting from the PRA in the near future.

-The IPA is aware that MISO has proposed certain tariff changes to the calculation of the Capacity Import Limit and Local Clearing Requirement for each of its Local Resource Zones, which could have the effect of raising PRA clearing prices over the long term for Zone 4 by limiting the import of capacity from outside Illinois.
-MISO filed these changes at FERC in March 2018, with implementation in the 2019/2020 PRA if ultimately approved.
-122,123
+Realignment The IPA is aware that MISO is considering certain tariff changes to the calculation of the Capacity Import Limit and Local Clearing Requirement for each of its Local Resource Zones, which could have the effect of raising PRA clearing prices over the long term for Zone 4 by limiting the import of capacity from outside Illinois.
+MISO states that it intends to file these changes at FERC by March 2018, with implementation in the 2019/2020 PRA if ultimately approved.
+123